aryann6e/Serverless-Emailing-Applications/README.md

    A trigger function in Lambda ensures emails are sent at scheduled times.
 # Prerequisites
-AWS Account
+* AWS Account
-GitHub Account
+* GitHub Account
-AWS CLI configured
+* AWS CLI configured
-Necessary permissions to create and manage AWS services
+* Necessary permissions to create and manage AWS services
 # Setup Instructions
 Clone the GitHub Repository:

-bash
-Copy code
-git clone <repository-url>
+git  clone

-cd <repository-directory>
+cd repository-directory

-Setup S3 Bucket:
+# Setup S3 Bucket:

-Create an S3 bucket to store email templates and contact files.
+* Create an S3 bucket to store email templates and contact files.
-Upload the email template and contact file to the S3 bucket.
+* Upload the email template and contact file to the S3 bucket.
+*
-Create AWS Lambda Function:
+#  Create AWS Lambda Function:

-Create a Lambda function to handle the email sending logic.
+* Create a Lambda function to handle the email sending logic.
-Configure the function to trigger on S3 events (object creation) and on a scheduled basis.
+* Configure the function to trigger on S3 events (object creation) and on a scheduled basis.
-Configure AWS SES:
+# Configure AWS SES:

-Verify your email address with SES.
+* Verify your email address with SES.
-Configure SES to allow sending emails.
+* Configure SES to allow sending emails.
-Setup AWS CodePipeline:
+# Setup AWS CodePipeline:

-Create a pipeline in AWS CodePipeline.
+* Create a pipeline in AWS CodePipeline.
-Connect the pipeline to your GitHub repository and S3 bucket.
+* Connect the pipeline to your GitHub repository and S3 bucket.
 # CodePipeline Configuration

-Source Stage:
+1. Source Stage:

 Add a source stage to connect to the GitHub repository.

-Deploy Stage:
+2. Deploy Stage:

 Add a deploy stage to sync changes with the S3 bucket.

 # Lambda Function
 The Lambda function script (e.g., send_email.py) should:

-Retrieve the email template and contact file from S3.
+1. Retrieve the email template and contact file from S3.
-Extract names and email addresses from the contact file.
+2. Extract names and email addresses from the contact file.
-Personalize the email template.
+3. Personalize the email template.
-Send the email using AWS SES.
+4. Send the email using AWS SES.